Peebles Water Treatment Works

 The new works will be built adjacent to the existing site

-We plan to build the Water Treatment Works in the field to the south of the existing WTW on Bonnington Road, on the outskirts of Peebles.
+- The new Water Treatment Works is being constructed in the field to the south of the existing WTW on Bonnington Road, on the outskirts of Peebles.
 The new works will continue to be supplied by raw water from Megget reservoir, which is the current source for drinking water in the area.

 See all the documents from our information eventDocument Hub